SamuelHenriqueDeMoraisVitrio/Computer-Architecture/README.md

 # My Experience with Computer Architecture

-## My Experience Learning the Basics of Digital Electronics and How a Processor is Built Using 'Logisim Evolution' in One Week
+## My Experience Learning the Basics of Digital Electronics and How a Processor is Built Using [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution) in One Week

 My ultimate goal is to learn about 'SoC' development at the 'Bare-Metal' level.
 To achieve this, I decided to start by developing a basic processor using a simulator.

 ### First Day:
-On the first day, I began familiarizing myself with the Logisim Evolution tool [Analog Gates, Multiplexers, Arithmetic, Memory, ...] and started developing parts of the processor.
+On the first day, I began familiarizing myself with the [Logisim Evolution](https://github.com/logisim-evolution/logisim-evolution) tool [Analog Gates, Multiplexers, Arithmetic, Memory, ...] and started developing parts of the processor.
 The processor was designed with a structured approach, dividing it into smaller components.

-I also built the 'ALU' and the 'Register Bank'.
+I also built the [ALU](#alu) and the [Register Bank](#register-bank).
 This part was far from simple and left me confused while trying to grasp the expected complexity of a processor.

 ### Second Day:
 On the second day, I started planning the cycle and machine timing (which I admit was a bit difficult to understand at first, especially without any prior knowledge or examples).
 At this stage, I struggled to decide whether to make a 'single-cycle' processor (which seems to be the most common for study purposes) or a 'multi-cycle' processor (which appeared to be a more complex yet more challenging project).
 Logically, I chose to go with 'multi-cycle'.

-By the end of the day, I had completed only the following components: 'IR', 'PC', and 'Cycle Counter'.
+By the end of the day, I had completed only the following components: [IR](ir-instruction-register), [PC](pc-program-counter), and [Cycle Counter](cycle_counter).
 Later, I would discover that these are among the most important parts for fetching instructions from ROM.

 **Note:** There are several types of memory that can be used for instructions, such as:
 - ROM